 Talking with your neighbors is always the best place to start.
 Tell them you're worried about their tree and why.
-Ask them to get the tree inspected by a Certified Arborist and to follow through with whatever recommendations are made.
+Ask them to get the tree inspected by an ISA-Certified Arborist (preferably one who is Tree Risk Assessment Qualified [TRAQ]) and to follow through with whatever recommendations are made.

-There are two ways the situation could go after that.
+There are two ways the situation could go.

 If your neighbors cooperate and agree to get the tree evaluated: